Eco-Compute/eco-compute.io/content/english/speaker/2025/joseph-p-de-veaugh-geiss.md

 outdated: false
 ---

-Joseph P. De Veaugh-Geiss (he/him) is the community manager of the KDE Eco project.
+Joseph P. De Veaugh-Geiss (he/him) is project manager of the UBA/BMUKN-funded project "Opt Green" the community manager for KDE Eco.
 The goal of KDE Eco is to strengthen sustainability goals as part of the development and adoption of Free Software.